benjaminchacko/benjaminchacko/README.md

 ### Hi there I'm Benjamin Chacko👋

-### I'm a Ad Operations Coordinator @ Comcast Effectv, Future DevOps Engineer, and Freelance React/Next JS Tutor
+### I'm a Ad Operations - Traffic Fulfillment Coordinator @ Comcast Effectv, Future DevOps Engineer, and Freelance React/Next JS Tutor

-- 🔭 I’m currently working on NextJS, React and Vue projects
+- 🔭 I’m currently working on NextJS, React and Svelte projects
 - 🌱 I’m currently learning Python and Vue
 - 👯 I’m looking to collaborate on any Next JS project
-- 🤔 I’m looking for help with becoming an expert in Docker and Kubernetes
+- 🤔 I’m looking for help with increasing my knowledge in Docker, Kubernetes, Graphql & Svelte
 - 💬 Ask me about React and Next JS
 - ⚡ Fun fact: Huge fan of Marvel Movies (seen every MCU movie), favorite superhero is Rocket Raccoon 🦝
 - 📫 How to reach me: